M-Files/Developer-Portal/APIs/COM-API/Searching/ValueListItems/index.md

 breadcrumb: Value List Items
 ---

+This page is solely applicable to searching for value list items within a value list.
+To search for objects, please [see this page]({{ site.baseurl }}/APIs/COM-API/Searching/SearchConditions/).
+{:.note.warning}

 Whilst most search operations are looking for *objects* within the M-Files vault, occasionally we need to search a value list for specific *value list items*.

 Value Lists are collections of possible values that can be selected within a property definition.
 An example may be `Country`, which may have values for `Finland`, `United States of America`, or `United Kingdom`.
 Value Lists may also be hierarchical, so we may have a sub-list of `Regions` which may contain various states underneath `United States of America`, or counties within the `United Kingdom`.